We want to discover the Real You.

 Admission with High School Equivalency Degree

 A high school equivalency degree is accepted in place of a regular high school diploma.
-However, applicants with a high school equivalency receive close scrutiny to determine if they have the appropriate academic experience to succeed at Sierra Nevada College.
-Applicants must have a minimum score of 50 in each sub-category, and must include a detailed personal essay discussing why they left school and why they wish to enroll at Sierra Nevada College.
+However, applicants with a high school equivalency receive close scrutiny to determine if they have the appropriate academic experience to succeed at Sierra Nevada University.
+Applicants must have a minimum score of 50 in each sub-category, and must include a detailed personal essay discussing why they left school and why they wish to enroll at Sierra Nevada University.
 We also require an official ACT or SAT score report.
 A personal interview with a member of the Admission staff may be required.

 Students whose academic record falls outside our standards may be eligible for Provisional Acceptance.
 These students will receive additional mentoring and support services, and must maintain satisfactory academic progress.